 Alternatively, you can talk to your doctor about Vitamin D supplementation.

-Apply moisture to your feet to prevent dry skin and cut your toenails straight across.
-Ensure that you have properly fitting footwear that supports your feet.
+For example, make sure you apply moisture to your feet to prevent dry skin and cut your toenails straight across.
+Also, you should ensure that you have properly fitting footwear that supports your feet.

 If your feet feel very cold or hot, become painful, or if you experience problems such as ingrown toenails, bunions, or corns, ensure that you get in touch with your doctor.

 Many people have trouble either getting or staying asleep as they grow older.
 Consequently, lack of sleep often leaves you feeling grumpy and tired.
 Improving your sleep cycle is vital to having a proper sleep each night.